 The Commodore Card is the official identification card for the University.
 All students, whether full- or part-time, are required to have a valid identification card for any semester in which they are registered.
 The card is the property of the University, and if a student withdraws, it must be relinquished to the office of the dean of the school in which the student is enrolled.
 The Commodore Card is not transferable, and altering cards is prohibited.
 Damaged cards should be replaced (for a fee) at the Vanderbilt Card Services.
-If misused, cards may be invalidated for specific activities such as varsity athletic events or Vanderbilt Recreation and Wellness Center access.
+Students may chose to provision their Commodore Card in a mobile wallet on Apple and Android devices.
+Undergraduate students may have one active contactless credential at any time (Apple iPhone plus Apple Watch are considered one).
+Abuse of the mobile credential may result in the student being withdrawn from the program and issued with a plastic contactless card.